jbenjoseph/jbenjoseph/README.md

 Artificial intelligence researcher and a strategic venture capitalist.
 See my LinkedIn for more info.

-On GitHub, I primarily work on drug discovery and pandemic response projects that use artificial intelligence.
+On GitHub, mostly of my contributions are in drug discovery and pandemic response projects that use artificial intelligence.

 <!---